W4l-store/Amazon-Borders-FBA-Report-Generator/README.md

 ### Run the Script

-1. Run the `RUN.bat` file.
+1. Run the `RUN.bat` file (or `RUN.command`/`RUN.sh` on macOS/Linux).
+2. The script will process the files, perform calculations, and generate the output.
-2. When the report generation is complete, you will see the message: "Program finished, results saved to results/result.csv"
+3. When the report generation is complete, you will see the message: "Program finished, results saved to results/result.csv" and the local server for Google Apps Script will be running.

+### Understand the Output

+The main output is the `results/result.csv` file, which is also imported into Google Sheets.
+Key columns include:

+-   `FBA SKU`: The Seller SKU identified as the FBA listing.
+(Renamed from the old `SKU` column).
+-   `M_SKU`: The corresponding Merchant SKU for the same product (ASIN).
+Will contain "-" for standalone Merchant listings.
+-   Sales data columns (e.g., `30`, `60`, `90`, `12m`, `2yr`): Aggregated sales units for FBA SKUs over different periods.
+-   Weekly shipment columns (`1_W` to `4_W`).
+-   `M_30`: Units sold via the Merchant SKU in the last 30 days.
+-   `M_12M`: Units sold via the Merchant SKU in the last 12 months.
+-   `Forecast`: Weighted Moving Average (WMA) sales forecast for the next month for the FBA SKU.
+-   `Rec Ship`: Recommended shipment quantity (`Forecast` - `FBA Inventory` - `Inbound`).
+-   Other columns from the original reports and template.

 ### Import CSV to Google Docs